 And for those of you who decide not to pursue a journalism career, the new curriculum provides the tools and sensibility--- solid independent research, critical thinking and direct, accessible writing---that can help you succeed in a wide variety of fields.

-These are big and important changes that will affect what you learn and how you learn it.
-But the primary mission of the School of Journalism remains the same: to educate students to think critically and skeptically; gather a wide range of information accurately, honestly and fairly; hold institutions, individuals and themselves accountable for their promises and their deeds; and produce stories in various media platforms that communicate clearly, concisely and powerfully to the general public.
+The primary mission of the School of Journalism remains the same: to educate students to think critically and skeptically; gather a wide range of information accurately, honestly and fairly; hold institutions, individuals and themselves accountable for their promises and their deeds; and produce stories in various media platforms that communicate clearly, concisely and powerfully to the general public.
 The goal of our new curriculum is to further this mission.

 We strive to produce journalists who are grounded in traditional values yet familiar with all of the tools for information-gathering and communication that modern technology provides.
 We seek to use these new tools not only to teach journalism but also to create and present original stories that better inform and educate our students and the public.
 And because we are part of a great state university with a public trust, our mission extends beyond training journalists to preparing all students to be discerning, critical and knowledgeable members of our democracy.